Generic Name: emtricitabine and tenofovir disoproxil fumarate (EM trye SYE ta been and ten OF oh vir)

 What is Truvada?

-Truvada contains a combination of emtricitabine and tenofovir.
-Emtricitabine and tenofovir are antiviral drugs that work by preventing HIV (human immunodeficiency virus) cells from multiplying in the body.
+Truvada contains a combination of emtricitabine and tenofovir disoproxil fumarate.
+Emtricitabine and tenofovir disoproxil fumarate are antiviral medicines that prevent human immunodeficiency virus (HIV) from multiplying in your body.

-Truvada is also used together with safer-sex practices to reduce the risk of becoming infected with HIV.
-You must be HIV-negative to use Truvada for this purpose.
-This medication may not provide protection from disease in every person.
+Truvada PrEP is used together with safer-sex practices to reduce the risk of becoming infected with HIV.
+You must be HIV-negative and an adult to use Truvada PrEP for this purpose.

-Do not take Truvada if you also take other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir (this includes Atripla, Combivir, Complera, Emtriva, Epivir, Epzicom, Hepsera, Stribild, Trizivir, and Viread).
+Do not take Truvada if you also take other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir.

 Before taking this medicine

-You should not take Truvada if you are allergic to emtricitabine or tenofovir.
-Do not take Truvada if you also take other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir (this includes Atripla, Combivir, Complera, Emtriva, Epivir, Epzicom, Hepsera, Stribild, Trizivir, and Viread).
+You should not take Truvada if you are allergic to emtricitabine or tenofovir disoproxil fumarate.
+Do not take if you also use other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir (such as Atripla, Combivir, Complera, Descovy, Dutrebis, Emtriva, Epivir, Epzicom, Genvoya, Hepsera, Odefsey, Stribild, Triumeq, Trizivir, or Viread).

-If you use Truvada to reduce your risk of HIV infection: You must have a negative HIV test immediately before you start taking the medicine.
-An HIV test is also required every 3 months during treatment.
+If you take Truvada PrEP to reduce your risk of HIV infection: You must have a negative HIV test immediately before you start taking the medicine.

-Do not take Truvada to reduce infection risk if you are HIV-positive, if have been exposed to HIV within the past month, or if you had any symptoms (such as fever, night sweats, swollen glands, diarrhea, body aches).
+Do not take Truvada PrEP to reduce infection risk if you are HIV-positive, if have been exposed to HIV within the past month, or if you had any symptoms (such as fever, sore throat, night sweats, swollen glands, diarrhea, body aches).

-To make sure Truvada is safe for you, tell your doctor if you have:
+To make sure Truvada is safe for you, tell your doctor if you have ever had:

 osteopenia (low bone mineral density); or